Laws, Regulations & Annotations

 (4) Computer printouts that are created for validation, control, or other temporary purposes need not be retained.

 (h) ALTERNATIVE STORAGE MEDIA.

-(1) For purposes of storage and retention, taxpayers may convert hardcopy documents received or produced in the normal course of business and required to be retained under this regulation to storage-only imaging media such as microfilm, microfiche or other media used in electronic imaging and may discard the original hardcopy documents, provided the conditions of subdivision (h) are met.
+(1) For purposes of storage and retention, taxpayers may convert hardcopy documents received or produced in the normal course of business and required to be retained under this regulation to storage-only imaging media such as microfilm, microfiche, PDF files, or other media used in electronic imaging and may discard the original hardcopy documents, provided the conditions of subdivision (h) are met.
 Documents which may be stored on these media include, but are not limited to general books of account, journals, voucher registers, general and subsidiary ledgers, and supporting records of details, such as sales invoices, purchase invoices, exemption certificates, and credit memoranda.

 (A) Documentation establishing the procedures for converting the hardcopy documents to the storage-only imaging system must be maintained and made available on request.
 Such documentation shall, at a minimum, contain a sufficient description to allow an original document to be followed through the conversion system as well as internal procedures established for inspection and quality assurance.

 (B) Procedures must be established for the effective identification, processing, storage, and preservation of the stored documents and for making them available for the period they are required to be retained under subdivision (i).